moconn68/spacetraders_client/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-You'll also need an access token for the SpaceTraders API, as well as to have already registered a new agent (doing so from the client directly coming soon).
-To do this, follow the first two sections of the [New Game Quickstart docs](https://docs.spacetraders.io/quickstart/new-game).

 ### Installation ⚙️

 1. Clone this project
-2. In the root of the project, create a new file named `.env`.
-Open this file and paste in your API token.
-Don't forget to save!
-3. Run the client with `cargo run` from the root directory
+2. Run the client with `cargo run` from the root directory

+That's it!
+Just follow the prompts from the client to learn about and interact with the APIs!

 ## Software used 👨‍💻

 - rustlang
 - reqwests
-- serde
+- serde & serde_json
+- tempfile